ArindamRawat/NeoXLedger/readme.md

-# ip_ledger: Decentralized Intellectual Property Management Platform
+# NeoXledger: Decentralized Intellectual Property Management Platform

-**ip_ledger** is a blockchain-based solution for securely and transparently managing intellectual property (IP) data.
+**NeoXledger** is a blockchain-based solution for securely and transparently managing intellectual property (IP) data.
 Built on Ethereum-compatible networks, it empowers users to register, update, and manage IP records without intermediaries, ensuring authenticity and trustless transactions.

 ## Features
 - Register, update, and remove intellectual property records.